kyma-incubator/terraform-provider-gardener/README.md

     go build -o terraform-provider-gardener
     ```
 3. Move the gardener provider binary into the terraform plugins folder*.
-    >\* See https://www.terraform.io/docs/plugins/basics.html#installing-plugins for more information.
+    >**NOTE**: For details on Terraform plugins [this](https://www.terraform.io/docs/plugins/basics.html#installing-plugins) document.

 ## Usage

-After building the provider as stated previously, you should create your terraform config file and run [`terraform init`](https://www.terraform.io/docs/commands/init.html) and Terraform will automatically install the provider.For installation methods.
-After the provider is installed you can apply your configurations usin the command [`terraform apply`](https://www.terraform.io/docs/commands/apply.html).
+Perform the following steps to use the provider:

-1. Go to the provider [example](https://github.com/kyma-incubator/terraform-provider-gardener/tree/master/examples) folder
+1. Go to the provider [example](https://github.com/kyma-incubator/terraform-provider-gardener/tree/master/examples) folder:
     ```bash
     cd examples/<provider>
     ```
 2. Edit the `main.tf` file providing the required gardener configuration:
     - Gardener project name
     - Gardener secret for the choosen cloud provider(s).
-    - Path to the gardener kubeconfig.
+    - Path to the Gardener kubeconfig.
-    > **NOTE:** To obtain the gardener secret and kubeconfig visit the [gardener dashboard](https://dashboard.garden.canary.k8s.ondemand.com/login).
+    > **NOTE:** To obtain the gardener secret and kubeconfig go to the [Gardener dashboard](https://dashboard.garden.canary.k8s.ondemand.com/login).
     ```bash
     provider "gardener" {
         profile            = "<my-gardener-project>"